John Bew (historian): Biography

 In 2015, Bew was awarded a Philip Leverhulme Prize for Politics and International Relations.
 He was formerly a specialist advisor to the House of Commons Foreign Affairs Committee and head of the London think-tank Policy Exchange's Britain in the World Project, launched by the UK Secretary of State for Defence in March 2016, and coordinates its work on foreign policy.
 His most recent book is Realpolitik: A History published in 2016 by Oxford University Press.

 Bew is an avid fan of Manchester United FC and used to play non-league football for Milton Rovers FC.

 British prime minister Boris Johnson selected Bew to lead an "integrated review of security, defence, development and foreign policy, which advocated a "tilt" towards focus on the indo-pacific.
 Bew was also given responsibility for the Integrated Review Refresh which took place under Rishi Sunak and led to an increase in defence spending. closely involved in UK national security decisions for over five years, arguing for nimble alliances such as the AUKUS pact, mobilising the UK's Nordic and Baltic partnerships such as the Joint Expeditionary Force and pushing for greater technological security in areas like telecommunications.
 He was closely involved in UK policy on Ukraine including the sending of defensive military equipment to Ukraine.
 As a native of Northern Ireland, Bew was also intimately involved in the Windsor Framework and the subsequent negotiation process that led to the restoration of the Good Friday Agreement institutions in Northern Ireland.

+Bew was appointed as Honorary Captain, Royal Naval Reserve, on 1 October 2025.